yxie21/manual/manual.md

 ### 2.

-Under project in the left control panel, find App.java under src/main/java and then under Java2.
+> Under project in the left control panel, find App.java under src/main/java and then under Java2.
 Project.
 App.java is where you can put in the code you want (here shown is a simple default “helloworld” code.

 ### 3.

-Click on the project --- Run as --- 4 Maven Build
+> Click on the project --- Run as --- 4 Maven Build

-Goals: package
+> Goals: package

-Then, if this is successfully run, you should see the following message:
+> Then, if this is successfully run, you should see the following message:

 ### 4.

-(this step is not necessary for all eclipse users)
+*(this step is not necessary for all eclipse users)*

-a)	Problem:
+##### a)	Problem:

 Failed to run successfully initially, and had the following message:

+'''
 [ERROR] Failed to execute goal org.apache.maven.plugins:maven-compiler-plugin:3.1:compile (default-compile) on project groupproject: Compilation failure: Compilation failure:
 [ERROR] Source option 5 is no longer supported.
 Use 7 or later.
 [ERROR] Target option 5 is no longer supported.
 Use 7 or later.